ansys/pyansys-dev-guide/README.rst

    MAPDL Version:       21.2
    ansys.mapdl Version: 0.59.dev0

-This straightforward approach
-connects to a local or remote instance of MAPDL via gRPC by instantiating an instance of `Mapdl`.
+This straightforward approach connects to a local or remote instance of MAPDL via gRPC by instantiating an instance of `Mapdl`.
 At this point, because the assumption is MAPDL is always remote, it's possible to issue commands to MAPDL, including those requiring file transfer like `Mapdl.input`.

 Data Transfer and Representation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Regarding data transfer from a local application or remote service,
+One best practice for transferring data from a local application or
-one best practice is to represent arrays as ``numpy.ndarray`` or
+remote service is to represent arrays as ``numpy.ndarray`` or
 ``pandas.DataFrame`` objects, rather than returning raw JSON, gRPC
-classes, Python lists, or at worst, a string.
-The following
+classes, Python lists, or, at worst, a string.

-example generates a simple mesh in MAPDL.
+This example generates a simple mesh in MAPDL:

 .. code:: python